ChemicalBatteryLab-Nitech/composional-histogram-descriptor/README.md

 ## 1. Overview

 `chemhist` converts chemical compositions into histogram-type vector descriptors based on elemental properties (atomic number, electronegativity, etc.).
-These descriptors are designed for use in **Materials Informatics (MI)** and other machine learning analyses.
+These descriptors are designed for use in machine learning analyses for materials (Materials Informatics).

 ## 2. Description